sdruby/sdruby/README.md

 Please be sure to run the tests and ensure all are passing before issuing a pull request!

+## Deployment ##

+There are are staging and production apps hosted on Heroku's cedar stack.

+You can deploy to Heroku if you have app permissions via rake staging deploy commit=BRANCH or rake production deploy.

+Deployment tasks will automatically run any pending migrations.

 ## Features ##

 ### Podcast ###